 We spent a lot of time hunting and researching the fantastic industrial design in Seattle.
-You will see century old covers, at least 15 different designs, and you will learn about the original artists, when they were made, and why they are there.
+You will see many designs of century-old covers.
+Tour guides also provide background information on the original artists and the covers themselves.

 The tour runs about 60-90 minutes depending on the size of the group and how much you want to see.
-We do not put a time limit on it and can shorten if your schedule is tight.
+The tour can be shortened if your schedule is tight.
 It ends in the heart of Pioneer Square a few blocks from the starting point.

 This is Seattle.
 We do the tour in the rain unless there is severe weather.
 In that case, we will contact you as soon as possible with alternatve dates.